unshiftio/liferaft/raft.md

 ### 5.4.2 Committing entries from previous terms

-As described in Section 5.3, a leader knows that an entry from its current term is committed once that entry is stored on a majority of the servers.
+As described in [Section 5.3][5.3], a leader knows that an entry from its current term is committed once that entry is stored on a majority of the servers.
 If a leader crashes before committing an entry, future leaders will attempt to finish replicating the entry.
 However, a leader cannot immediately conclude that an entry from a previous term is committed once it is stored on a majority of servers.
 Figure 8 illustrates a situation where an old log entry is stored on a majority of servers, yet can still be overwritten by a future leader.

 To eliminate problems like the one in Figure 8, Raft never commits log entries from previous terms by counting replicas.
 Only log entries from the leader’s